danis-msk/klevertv-mobile/README.md

 ## Note

-The project is still under development.
+App for IPTV

 Tests not completed

 ## Available Scripts